protik77/protik77.github.io/_includes/about.md

 I am Protik Das.
 I am working as a Systems Development Engineer (SysDE) at Amazon Web Services (AWS).
-Our team owns OEM drives within the AWS infrastructure.
+Our team owns OEM drives across the AWS infrastructure.
 Yes, all of them.

 Before AWS I had a short stint at [SambaNova](http://sambanova.ai).